Language

 In the heart of the Medina, near the Almoravid mosque, the Ben-Youssef Medersa is one of the architectural masterpieces you simply must see.
 The Koranic schools's gorgeous Arabo-Andalusian style offers a visual treat for all lovers of beautiful monuments.
 Head to Ben Youssef Madrasa and admire its sumptuous decoration, its cedar wood structures and Italian marble, as well as its carved or zelligated plaster.
 Built in 1565, this centrepiece of Moroccan culture covers an area of 1,670m² and is able to accommodate up to 900 students.
 It's little wonder it's one of the top tourist attractions in Marrakech, and indeed Morocco.

 Shopping lovers will be thrilled when they visit the historic district of Marrakech and its colourful souks.
 This Medina, which is the largest in the Maghreb, is a UNESCO World Heritage Site.
-Made of narrow and winding alleys, traditional riads and orange gardens, the place presents an architecture that has not changed since the 17th century.
-It alone constitutes a book of history particularly pleasant to traverse.
-Getting lost in the labyrinth of shops and craft shops remains a real delight, especially if you like jewellery, leather goods, pottery, perfumes, fabrics, carpets, cutlery, etc.
+Made up of narrow and winding alleys, traditional riads and orange gardens, the place presents an architecture that has not changed since the 17th century.
+It alone constitutes a particularly pleasant open history book.
+Getting lost in the labyrinth of shops and craft shops remains a real delight, especially if you like jewellery, leather goods, pottery, perfumes, fabrics, carpets, cutlery, etc. If you have to choose just one to visit, however, we'd recommend Souk Semmarine.

 Visit the truly unique Majorelle Garden

 Purchased by the illustrious designer Yves Saint-Laurent in 1980, the Jardin Majorelle was originally designed by the French orientalist painter Jacques Majorelle in 1931.
 The beauty of this garden evokes a warm romanticism and gentle serenity.
 This botanical garden, typical of an Islamic garden, comprises nearly 300 plant species spread over an area of about one hectare.
 The Jardin Majorelle also houses the Museum of Berber Culture which extends over 200m² and holds a number of items showcasing Morocco's rich past.
-In short, if you're looking for a history lesson surrounded by an exceptional serenity and beauty, then look no further than the Jardin Majorelle!
+So enraptured was Yves Saint-Laurent by the garden that he chose it for his final resting place - a choice that was echoed with it becoming the site of the Musée Yves Saint Laurent.
+In short, if you're looking for a history lesson surrounded by an exceptional serenity and beauty, then look no further than the Jardin Majorelle - an absolute must-visit for your stay in Marrakech.

-Situated near the Koutoubia mosque in the Southwest of the Medina, the famous Jemaa el Fna square is a must-see spot from 5pm whenlocal people flock to this part of the city and it becomes the bustling heart of Marrakech.
+Situated near the Koutoubia mosque in the Southwest of the Medina, the famous Jemaa el Fna square is a must-see spot from 5pm when local people flock to this part of the city and it becomes the beating heart of Marrakech.
 Classified as UNESCO Intangible Cultural Heritage since 2001, this square is incredibly lively in the evening with music groups, itinerant restaurants, snake charmers and chiromancy.
 No trip to Marrakech is complete without experiencing the bustling heart of the Medina.

-Discover our selection of luxury villas for your next trip Marrakech
+Discover Villanovo's selection of luxury villas for Marrakech